jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch.

+--> default to a color that's not quite so white

+--> bump full bleed to v2?

 -> offer color check box of "adjust dark vs light based on backgrund" --> text options include color per field (defaults to currentColor), text-align --> might be good to show all font adjustment buttons for each text input, but not all buttons would be enabled for all fields.
 That way user won't wonder "what happened to width option?" but will be shown it just can't be applied here (may need clear helper text about limitations)